bganguly/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 This is the required README.
 All code cells mentioned here are in the IPython notebook located in "advanced-lane-finding.ipynb".
 For brevity, i will just refer to the IPython notebook as simply 'notebook'.
-Where needed, cells have embedded images in them, and i will skip mentioning that repeatedly in the discussion of rubric points below.
 ###Camera Calibration

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.